Xeom/edil/doc/commands.md

 ---
 #### Quit command
- - Quit edil
+ - Quit Edil

-Exit edil, if no buffers are modified.
-If `!` is given as an argument, then edil will exit even if buffers are modified
+Exit Edil, if no buffers are modified.
+If `!` is given as an argument, then Edil will exit even if buffers are modified

 ---